 As Alzheimer's progresses memory problems persist and worsen.

-People with Alzheimer's often:
+People with Alzheimer's disease often:

 One early sign of Alzheimer's is the inability to balance a checkbook or properly manage finances.
 Eventually this worsens until a person has trouble recognizing and dealing with numbers.